oxc-project/oxlint-migrate/README.md

 | ----------- | ------------------------------------------------ |
 | `--upgrade` | \* Upgrade existing .oxlintrc.json configuration |

-\* WARNING: When you some `categories` enabled, this tools will enable more rules for `plugins`.
+\* WARNING: When some `categories` are enabled, this tools will enable more rules with the combination of `plugins`.
-Or else we need to disable each rule `plugin/categories` combination which is not covered by your eslint configuration.
+Else we need to disable each rule `plugin/categories` combination, which is not covered by your eslint configuration.
 This behavior can change in the future.

 ### User Flow